-Effective 2nd April, pre-booked 24 hour tickets will be available for this mature former quarry, set in a quiet, wooded 38 acre site close to the Wicken Fen Nature Reserve, which is home to a relatively unknown stock of carp, pike and silver fish.
+Twenty four hour tickets are now available for this mature former quarry, set in a quiet, wooded 38 acre site close to the Wicken Fen Nature Reserve, which is home to a relatively unknown stock of carp, pike and silver fish.

 In particular, over 100 carp to 35lb+ have been banked since June 16th, 2013 (though far larger fish have been spotted).